abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • July 2005

-Yesterday, at the City of the Dharma Realm in Sacramento, I was giving instructions to twenty-eight *shramaneris* who were preparing to ordain as *bhikshunis* next month.
+Yesterday, at the City of the Dharma Realm in Sacramento, I was giving instructions to twenty-eight novices who were preparing to ordain as nuns next month.
 It was quite a delightful time.
 Their sincerity was tangible.

-One of the ideas I brought up with them is developing *samaṇa saññā, the perception or recollection of being a religious seeker.* We function out of our perceptions.
+One of the ideas I brought up with them is developing *samaṇa saññā*, the perception or recollection of being a religious seeker.
+We function out of our perceptions.
 We perceive something to be interesting or desirable, and we get excited.
 We perceive something to be worrisome or troublesome, and we start to have aversion or negativity.
 Perceptions